PR work for ‘Big Oil’ helped stymie climate action, U.S. House Democrats say - NewsBreak

 Public relations firms were not linked to the harassment campaign described by Foster in her testimony.

-But the firms otherwise overstepped accepted practices to give a false impression that oil and gas operations were less destructive for the climate, Christine Arena, the founder of strategy and design firm Generous Ventures and researcher on greenwashing, told the panel.
-That practice is sometimes known as greenwashing.
+But the firms otherwise overstepped accepted practices to give a false impression that oil and gas operations were less destructive for the climate, Christine Arena, founder of strategy and design firm Generous Ventures and researcher on those practices, called “greenwashing,” told the panel.

 “Most of these ads, they don’t contain blatant lies,” she said.
 “They contain a blend of factual omissions and distortions.”